MICHAEL DEVAUL | DURATION: 59 MINUTES

 He addresses whether the YMCA is a Christian organization and the image of ‘White Jesus.’

-Michael reflects on growing up in Evanston, Illinois and what his neighborhood taught him.
+Michael reflects on growing up in Evanston, Illinois, and what he learned from his parents and neighborhood.

-He shares a defining moment for him during his teenage years.
+He considers how public-school integration shaped him and a defining moment for him during his teenage years.

 Michael talks about being the ‘ultimate code-switcher’ and having double-consciousness.